Neurelo

 Building the infrastructure to move fast

-Once the product direction was solid, the next problem was consistency.
-The team was shipping fast, and without a shared system, every new screen was a one-off.
+Once the product direction was clearer, the next problem was consistency.
+The team was moving fast, and without a shared system every new screen risked becoming a one-off.

 Neurelo design system overview showing color palette with accessibility contrast ratios, component library, and typography specimens Neurelo token-based theming system showing design token variables for color, surface, and border categories with light and dark theme values Neurelo product showing light and dark theme applied across environments view with commit history and branch selector